 1. What assets does SCF invest in and why?

-SCF invests in BTC, ETH, XRP, Gold and Silver.
-We believe that the next few years will see the continued growth of Blockchain technology and also strains in the mainstream financial markets.
+SCF invests in Web3 assets, Gold and Silver.
+We believe that the next few years will see the continued growth of Web3 technology and also strains in the mainstream financial markets.
 During such times, the monetary metals normally appreciate in value.

 We believe that although many of the alt coins might have some merit, most of them will not succeed in the long run.
 Furthermore, many alt coins are only traded at smaller exchanges and have little liquidity.
 Therefore, in order to ensure that our clients are not unduly exposed to counter party and liquidity risk we do not invest in alt coins.